 When an application is received, the staff at the USCA Special Programs, Charleston Office reviews the application to ensure that the applicant meets the basic criteria and has submitted all required application materials.
 If time permits, the staff will attempt to contact applicants who have submitted an incomplete application.
 However, it is the applicant’s responsibility to check with the USCA Special Programs, Charleston Office to ensure that an application is complete.

-After an application is checked and designated complete, it is submitted, along with all other complete applications, to the fellowship committee for review.
-The fellowship committee is composed of Naval Nuclear Laboratory personnel who are directly responsible for analysis and research in nuclear science and engineering areas applicable to the Naval Reactors program.
-The committee reviews each application and selects finalists, who are then invited for in-person interviews.
-The fellowship committee will subsequently select award recipients.
+After an application is checked and designated complete, it is submitted, along with all other complete applications, to the Fellowship committee for review.
+The Fellowship committee is composed of Naval Nuclear Laboratory personnel who are directly responsible for analysis and research in nuclear science and engineering areas applicable to the Naval Reactors program.
+The committee reviews each application and selects finalists, who are then invited for interviews.
+The Fellowship committee will subsequently select award recipients.
 Applications are reviewed on the basis of grades, GRE scores, career and goals statements, areas of research intent, references, and skill needs of the Naval Nuclear Laboratory sites.

 The number of awards given each year is dependent on the available funding and the qualifications of the candidates.
 Some applicants who do not receive awards are selected for “Honorable Mention” status.
 This status recognizes their achievements and may be used in the listing of academic and career accomplishments.